-Please note, if you are salary packaging super, the maximum concessional contribution cap is \$30,000 per year from 1 July 2024 (including the mandatory employer contribution).
+Please note, if you are salary packaging super, the maximum concessional contribution cap is \$30,000 each financial year (including the mandatory employer contribution).

 Company car/novated lease - taxable value

 In most cases, a novated lease with Smart will be structured so that part of your lease payment is deducted post-tax to offset the fringe benefit, so you won't need to include the vehicle's taxable value in your RFBA.